Adnanjahangir/Serialization/README.md

 All classes have basic functionalities such as:
 1. Setting of class parameters
 2. Printing of data
-3. Serializtion of data in given buffer
+3. Serialization of data in given buffer
-4. Deserializtion of data from the given buffer
+4. Deserialization of data from the given buffer
 5. getLength() functions to get the number of bytes needed for data to be stored